laurencemadsen/Missionaries-and-Cannibals/README.md

 # Missionaries and Cannibals
 Missionaries and Cannibals is a logic based game in which you need to move both missionaries and cannibals to the opposite bank of a river without ever having more cannibals than missionaries on either side, but you can only move one at a time.
+The tests were provided as part of the assignment.

 ## Running the Tests